Nespresso Vs Keurig (Which’s better pod coffee maker?)

 6) Type and variety of Coffee pods

-Keurig and Nespresso coffee pods have different shapes and sizes and are not interchangeable, so Nespresso can’t use Keurig pods and vice versa.
 The capsules for Nespresso’s original and Vertuo lines are also different and cannot be interchanged.

 Coffee pods for Nespresso and Keurig

-The Vertuo line capsules are protected by very strict patents and no other coffee brand can manufacture them which means there’s only a limited variety available for vertuo line pods.
+The Vertuo line capsules are protected by very strict patents and no other coffee brand can manufacture them which means there’s only a limited variety available for Vertuo line pods.

 The original line coffee capsules do not have strict patents, so many 3rd party manufacturers such as Illy, Lavazza, and Peets make coffee pods compatible with the Nespresso original line machines, so there is a wide variety of coffee pods available also at a lesser price than the Vertuo line.